 "contractors generally continued to work during the shutdowns under the terms of their contracts until obligations were liquidated so long as the Department could provide adequate supervision" of the contractor projects.
-The Department said that although it "does not centrally track how contracting companies manage their employees" it "understands that some contracting companies asked their employees to stop working during the shutdown" and acknowledged that "this was a hardship" for those employees.
-299
+298 The Department said that although it "does not centrally track how contracting companies manage their employees" it "understands that some contracting companies asked their employees to stop working during the shutdown" and acknowledged that "this was a hardship" for those employees.299

 Shutdown Preparation and Monitoring Activities.
-The State Department provided data reflecting the approximate combined costs of preparing for and monitoring the shutdowns.
-The Department stated that the costs for these activities were \$15,755,000 for the FY 2014 shutdown; \$2,206,000 for the FY 2018 shutdown; and \$18,422,000 for the FY 2019 shutdown.
-The Department told the Subcommittee that these estimates include the costs of activities performed by "a central, Executive lapse coordination team; management and budget officials from domestic executive offices; and management and budget officials at 170 embassies worldwide." and management and budget officials at 170 embassies worldwide."
+The State Department provided data reflecting the approximate combined costs of preparing for and monitoring the shutdowns.300 The Department stated that the costs for these activities were \$15,755,000 for the FY 2014 shutdown; \$2,206,000 for the FY 2018 shutdown; and \$18,422,000 for the FY 2019 shutdown.301 The Department told the Subcommittee that these estimates include the costs of activities performed by "a central, Executive lapse coordination team; management and budget officials from domestic executive offices; and management and budget officials at 170 embassies worldwide."302 a broad range of Department activities, including but not limited to, diplomatic relationships, Department and embassy operations, reporting from abroad, public outreach both domestically and abroad, staffing and training (including training at the National Defense University and other military colleges, which were in session [during the shutdown]), and reviews of personnel suitability.
+304 necessary for life, safety or national security" in order to preserve available balances for as long as possible.
+306

-The Department of State told the Subcommittee that each of the three lapses in appropriations and resulting shutdowns "presented unique challenges based on the varying availability of residual balances needed to enable continued operations consistent with the Department's guidance."
-The Department noted that the FY 2019 shutdown impacted:
+The Department of State told the Subcommittee that each of the three lapses in appropriations and resulting shutdowns "presented unique challenges based on the varying availability of residual balances needed to enable continued operations consistent with the Department's guidance."303 The Department noted that the FY 2019 shutdown impacted: